Have you wondered which of the LinkedIn membership levels are is right for you?

-This section lists all of the people who have viewed your profile over the last 90 days (you can only see the last five people with a basic free account.)
+This section lists all the people who have viewed your profile over the last 90 days (you can see only the last five people with a free account.)

-LinkedIn provides you with a couple of basic filters below the top graph that will show you what companies the people were from, the most common job title of viewers and how they found your profile.
+LinkedIn provides you with a couple of basic filters below the top graph, showing you which companies, your viewers are from, the most common job title of the viewers and how they found your profile.

-If you want to reach out and send a message directly to someone you are not connected to (and that you don’t share a group with), you must send them an InMail.
+If you want to send a message to someone you are not connected to (and with whom you don’t share a group), you must send them an InMail.

 This is only possible with a premium subscription.
-You are given a certain amount of InMails to use every month based on your subscription level, with an opportunity to purchase more.
+You are given a certain number of InMails every month based on your subscription level with an opportunity to purchase more.